 To an intense uphill climb with many stairs…

-For regular hikers and fitness buffs who would consider themselves in great shape, I recommend completing the entire hike to Skeleton Point (not recommended as a summer hike due to the heat/monsoon threats).
+For fitness buffs who would consider themselves in great shape, I recommend completing the entire hike to Skeleton Point.
+Note that hiking is not recommended in summer due to the heat/monsoon threats.
 This 6 mile, half day adventure is tough (even for a half marathon runner and regular weekend hiker like myself), yet a very rewarding experience due to the peacefulness and breathtaking views.

-After the 1st turn around point, the traffic really dies down and you feel as if you have the entire canyon to yourself.
+After the 1st turn around point, traffic dies down and you basically have the entire canyon to yourself.
 In fact, we saw no more than 10 hikers total after Cedar Ridge!
 Cedar Ridge is the halfway mark and here you will find a bathroom.
 Additionally, you can soak up the nice scenery for a bit and refuel with some quick snacks.

-The 3 mile journey to Skeleton Point is overall pretty relaxing with nice scenery and an easy downhill trek to the river overloook.
+The 3 mile journey to Skeleton Point is overall pretty fantastic.
+The trek to the river viewpoint at Skeleton is very scenic and not overly challenging.
 I recommend a hiking stick for better traction in some of the steeper, looser gravel sections.
 Take your time so you do not slip.

-We were lucky enough to finish our hike just in time before a freak storm, so we got to enjoy some incredible stormy scenery The cooler temperatures & overcast skies made the hike a little more tolerable, especially when going uphill.
+Luckily, we were able to finish our hike just before a freak monsoon, so we got to enjoy some incredible stormy scenery.
+The cooler temperatures & overcast skies made our summer hike a little more tolerable, especially when going uphill.
 Prepare for random weather events, especially during summer monsoon season!
-Most rangers recommend avoiding summer hikes due to random monsoons.
+Most rangers recommend avoiding summer hiking due to random monsoons.
 Lighting strikes have killed numerous hikers.

 Take a look at these gorgeous views right before an afternoon thunderstorm.

 Upon reaching Skeleton Point, you will be treated to serene views of the river.
 Most times, there will not be a single person in sight so you can take some great photos and enjoy the views all to yourself!
-Be proud that you are one of the few people able to see this stunning river view, thanks in part to your hard effort!
+Be proud that you are able to enjoy this stunning river view, thanks in part to your hard effort!